sunlightlabs/branding-bar/README.md

 ### Custom Branding Bar
-For sites that *already have* custom implementations of branding bars, to prevent conflicts.
+For sites that *already* have custom implementations of the branding bar.
+To avoid conflicts, you'll need to manually include the contents of the branding bar.

 1. Add these two data attributes `data-bb-brandingbar="true"` `data-bb-property-id="sunlightlabs-awesome"` to the root element of the existing branding bar.